 Both products must be added to Recharge and configured to reflect the subscription rules that the product should follow once the free trial is over.
-Refer to the following articles for more information on adding a product to Recharge:
+Refer to Creating subscription rules for more information on adding a product to Recharge.

 Step 3 - Create the workflow

 Now that the product is set up in both your ecommerce platform and Recharge, you can create the free trial workflow.

 Select Apps from the merchant portal.

-If you have not created a workflow before, you will need to find the Recharge Workflow integration from the All integrations tab.
+If you have not created a workflow before, you will need to find the Workflows by Recharge integration from the Marketplace tab.
 Select Get, which will enable the integration in your store.

-If the integration is enabled, select the Workflows by Recharge integration through the Enabled integrations tab.
+If the integration is enabled, select the Workflows by Recharge integration through the Installed tab.